nguyenquocduongqnu/NCKH_COVID19/README.md

 # The COVID-19 Dashboard**

 This COVID-19 dashboard is built with R using the Rmakrdown framework and Shiny app.
-Developed by [Nguy???n Qu???c Duong](https://www.facebook.com/nguyenquocduongmath/) based on the coronavirus dashboard by Rami Krispin.
-The code behind the dashboard available [here](https://github.com/nguyenquocduongqnu/NCKH_COVID19).

 # Data